Janires

-Janires Magalhães Manso or Janires (Vitória, May 22, 1953 – Três Rios, January 11, 1988), was a Brazilian singer, songwriter, music producer, arranger and multi-instrumentalist.
+Janires "Jaja" Magalhães Manso ([ʒɐˈniɾis maɡaˈʎɐ̃j̃s ˈmɐ̃su]; May 22, 1953 – January 11, 1988) was a Brazilian singer, songwriter, music producer, arranger and multi-instrumentalist.
 He began his career in the late 1970s, and is best known as the person responsible for the modernization of Christian music that occurred in the 1980s.
 Born into a poor family and the son of a single mother, he spent part of his youth in strong contact with music, and later began to use drugs.
 After being arrested and spending some time in a halfway house, he became a Christian and returned to his musical activities.